TSP Fund Options: A Real-World Guide to Thrift Savings Plan Investing

 Roth TSP

-- Get the match first – Under BRS, contribute at least 5% to get the full government match
+- Get the full match – Under BRS, contribute at least 5% to capture the full government match.
+Anything less means you’re walking away from free retirement money.

-- Use combat zone exclusion – Contribute up to $70,000/year from tax-free combat pay
+- Maximize combat zone contributions – You can put up to $70,000/year from tax-free combat pay into TSP.
+This is an incredible wealth-building opportunity.

-TSP has the lowest fees of any retirement plan:
+TSP has the lowest fees of any major retirement plan in the country.
+Here’s how they compare:

 | TSP Expense Ratio | 0.055% |